milanm/Cloud-Product-Mapping/README.md

-# Cloud Product Mapping (AWS vs Azure vs GCP)
+# Cloud Product Mapping (AWS vs Azure vs GCP vs OCI)

 As we can see a lot of companies today decide to go with a multi-cloud strategy.
-Here is the overview where all major services between AWS, Azure, and GCP are mapped with links pointing to product home pages.
+Here is the overview where all major services between AWS, Azure, GCP, and OCI are mapped with links pointing to product home pages.

 Updated on August 2023.